jasondavis/undo-redo/README.md

 });
 ```

-See the `tests` directory for example usage.
+See the `demos` directory for example usage.

 License